 4.3 to ensure the integrity and clarity of the financial statements and information published by the Company.

 5. The Finance Director will normally attend all of or part of meetings of the Audit Committee.
 Other members of the Board may be invited to attend by the Committee.
-At least twice a year representatives of the Company’s External Auditors shall meet the Audit Committee without any executive Directors being present.
+At least twice a year representatives of the Company’s External Auditors shall meet the Audit Committee without any executive Directors being present, and at least once a year with the Internal auditor.

 6. The Audit Committee shall meet at least three times a year, including at least two meetings a year with the Company’s External Auditors and at least one meeting a year with the Company’s Internal Auditors.
 The Company’s External Auditors or Internal Auditors may request a meeting if they consider it necessary.
 At least twenty-one days notice of any meeting of the Audit Committee shall be given, although such notice period may be waived or shortened with the consent of all the members of the Audit Committee for the time being.